mkaszubowski/mkaszubowski.github.io/_posts/2021-03-27-modular-design-read-models-background-jobs.md

 An isolated table used for one purpose only allows us to fine-tune the performance, measure the execution times precisely, limit the number of entries, and use a minimal set of DB indexes.

-When notifications become slow, we know exactly where to lock for the cause.
+When notifications become slow, we know exactly where to look for the cause.

 It's not only about performance, though.
 By isolating a part of the system, we make that part simpler. **By reducing the impact of decisions to a single module, we make it easier for us to deal with most problems.**